Jessicahaugen/Jessicahaugen/README.md

 To all who are wondering 🌎

-🖥️ I’m currently working in the PERN stack
+🖥️ I’m currently working in a Java/Springboot enviornment for JP Morgan Chase & Co

 👧 Advocate for women in technology